Hijab & Niqab in the Qur'an

 That is why, although Allah classes generally all of woman's body as "zeena" / beauty, the hair however, is considered to be in the Quranic 'exception' in verse 24:31, 'except for what appears naturally from the zeena/beauty', in the portion, "they shall not flaunt their zeena/beauty except for what appears (naturally) from it (the zeena/beauty) / َّ إِلا مَا ظَهَرَ مِنْهَا.

 Let us elaborate this point further.
 Assume for argument's sake, God forbid, you were born with a genetic abnormality and could not grow hair on your head.
-Your whole appearance would look somewhat hideous then.
-During your childhood, you probably had to wear hats outdoors.
-As an adult (assuming you do not already cover your head for religious reasons), if you have to walk outside, being bald, you would be compelled to cover your head because you have no hair and possibly complain to Allah why He has not given you hair to cover a hideous appearance.
-Yet, without having to experience this hardship, Allah mercifully blesses you with hair.
-To say you must cover that very blessing without which you would complain to Allah for, and look unsightly and thus be forced to cover your head to hide the hideosity, is ungratefulness to Allah - because He has kindly listened to your complaint without you even complaining.
-Allah mercifully blesses you with hair so that you have pleasant human aesthetics to be able to walk outside without feeling shameful about your appearance, but to instead feel confident in who you are.
+Your appearance without your hair would be ugly.
+During your childhood, you probably had to wear hats outdoors out of shame.
+As an adult (assuming you do not already cover your head for religious reasons), if you have to walk outside, you would be compelled to cover your head.
+You may complain to Allah why He has not given you hair to cover this hideous appearance and regret being forced to substitute the blessing of hair with a hat or a scarf.
+Yet, without having to experience this shame, Allah mercifully blesses you with hair, which acts like a hat to cover your ugliness.
+To say you must cover that very blessing without which you would complain to Allah for is ungratefulness to Allah.
+Allah has kindly listened to your complaint without you even complaining - "He has given you all that you asked Him for."
+(Qur'an 14:34).
+Allah mercifully blesses you with hair so that you have the 'completed human look' to be able to walk outside without feeling shameful about your appearance.

 Allah has designed women with a special gift in mind.
-He identifies this gift using the word 'zeena', a miraculous attribute that adds a unique beauty on top of the already pleasant human form.
-Her hair too ecompasses this gift - However, even though women's hair is part of this 'zeena' / beauty, it is part of which 'naturally appears' and does not have to be covered.
-It is part of the exception in the portion وَلا يُبْدِينَ زِينَتَهُنَّ إِلا مَا ظَهَرَ مِنْهَا , "they shall not flaunt their zeena/beauty 'except' for what (naturally) appears from it".
-The above fact of looking unsightly and hideous without hair and that you would then be compelled to cover your head to conceal the unsightfulness proves that hair is something which appears naturally from the beauty, and thus part of the Quranic exception.
+He identifies this gift using the word 'zeena', a miraculous attribute that adds a unique beauty on top of the already pleasant human form common to a man.
+This is a general attribute in the design of the female body.
+Though women's hair is part of this 'zeena' / beauty gifted by Allah, it is part of which 'naturally appears' from a human and does not have to be covered.
+It is part of the exception in the following portion of the Quranic verse وَلا يُبْدِينَ زِينَتَهُنَّ إِلا مَا ظَهَرَ مِنْهَا , "they shall not flaunt their zeena/beauty 'except' for what (naturally) appears from it".
+The above fact of looking ugly and hideous without hair and that you would then be forced to cover your bald head to conceal this unsightfulness to function in society proves that hair is something which appears naturally on a human being, and thus part of the Quranic exception.

 Your hair also performs the same function as a man's by giving you a humanly pleasantness.
 But its beauty as a woman can be seen by others, due to the part of the verse, "except for what appears (naturally) from the beauty".